Warm little pond: Solution composition and characteristics

 It has been suggested that freshwater terrestrial lakes might be the most ideal settings for the abiogenesis due to the tendency of lipids to spontaneously form vesicles with semi-permeable membranes, which could have led to the first encapsulation or cell precursors.
 These structures lack the ion pumps of extant cells to flush ions out of the membrane, and therefore tend to collapse in brines like seawater.

 Studies of extant cell cytosol have also suggested broad connections between the habitat of early cells, which would have been in approximate compositional equilibrium with their environments.
 From elemental (K^+/Na^+) ratios, the closest matches may be terrestrial anoxic hydrothermal waters.

 The tendency of phosphate, an important building block of cell membranes and nucleotides, to form insoluble minerals, is a common issue facing the geochemical relevance of many prebiotic reaction schemes as well as the idea that life originated in a marine setting.
-In carbonate-rich alkaline lakes specifically, precipitation of calcium as calcium carbonate (CaCO_3) can prevent sequestering of phosphate as the carbonate mineral apatite (Ca_5PO_4), greatly increasing its availability in solution.
+In carbonate-rich alkaline lakes specifically, such as Last Chance Lake in Canada, precipitation of calcium as calcium carbonate (CaCO_3) can prevent sequestering of phosphate as the carbonate mineral apatite (Ca_5PO_4), greatly increasing its availability in solution.